bowmanjd/terminaltalk/slides/slides.md

 - Either built-in or as a library, your language of choice will also have a variety of easy ways to parse command-line parameters and config files.

 ---
+layout: image-left
+image: /lightbulb.svg
+backgroundSize: contain
+---

 ## Create tools even if you don't know how

-- Because of the simplicity and textual interface of CLI apps, LLMs can get it right most of the time
+- CLI apps are textual, so LLMs often get it right
-- Use a language model known for good coding: Claude 3.5 or 3.7, Gemini 2.5 Pro, or OpenAI 4.1
+- Current good coders: Claude 3.7 Sonnet, Gemini 2.5 Pro, OpenAI 4.1
-- Use a programming language in which LLMs excel: Python, for instance.
-But if you are already familiar with a language, use that one
+- LLMs favor Python.
+Or a language you know